heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/PRESENTATION.md

 - The application must use the picocli dependency
 - You can only use the Java classes seen in the course
-- Your application must be slightly more complex and slightly different than the examples presented during the course
+- Your application must be slightly more complex and slightly different than the examples presented during the course (we emphasize the word **slightly**, no need to shoot for the moon!)

 ## Tips